collapsed, click to expand | When can I enroll in the Plan? |

 We encourage you to take an active role in the Plan and to choose a contribution rate and investment options that are appropriate for you.
 If you do not wish to contribute to the Plan, you must change your contribution rate to 0% within the first 35 days of your date of hire.
 You may change your contribution rate at any time online, or by calling the Fidelity Retirement Benefits Line at 1-800-343-0860.

-How do I enroll in the Plan?
+collapsed, click to expand | How do I enroll in the Plan? |

 Sign up online by accessing the “Contribution Amount” section on NetBenefits®, or by calling the Fidelity Retirement Benefits Line at 1-800-343-0860.

-collapsed, click to expand
+collapsed, click to expand | When is my enrollment effective? |

-What is the Roth contribution option?
+collapsed, click to expand | What is the Roth contribution option? |

 A Roth contribution to your retirement savings plan allows you to make after-tax contributions and take any associated earnings completely tax free at retirement - as long as the distribution is a qualified one.
 A qualified distribution, in this case, is one that is taken at least five tax years after your first Roth 403(b) contribution and after you have attained age 59½, or become disabled or die.
-Through automatic payroll deduction, you can contribute between 1% and 85% of your eligible pay as designated Roth contributions, up to the annual IRS dollar limits.
+Through automatic payroll deduction, you may contribute between 1% and 85% of your eligible compensation as designated Roth contributions, up to the annual IRS dollar limits.

-What catch-up contribution can I make?
+collapsed, click to expand | What catch-up contribution can I make? |

 As long as you have reached or will reach age 50 by year end and are making the maximum plan or IRS contribution, you may make an additional catch-up contribution each pay period.
 Going forward, catch-up contribution limits will be subject to cost of living adjustments (COLAs) in $500 increments.
 The current catch-up contribution IRS limit is detailed below in the answer to “What is the IRS contribution limit?”

-What is the IRS contribution limit?
+collapsed, click to expand | What is the IRS contribution limit? |

-The IRS contribution limit for 2024 is $23,000.
+The IRS contribution limit for 2025 is $23,500.

 If you will be at least age 50 during the year, your Plan may allow you to defer an additional $7,500 as catchup contributions.

-Does RSFH contribute to my account?
+collapsed, click to expand | Does RSFH contribute to my account? |

 Your employer helps your retirement savings grow by matching your contributions.